 - on Update – modifying existing records

 One table can have multiple Triggered Actions associated to it, however only one instance of each event can be enabled at any given time per table.
 You can use multiple Actions in a Triggered Action.

 Note: When implementing triggers, we recommend you work on a copy of your table(s) to test the functions before modifying live data.

 You can access Triggered Actions in two ways:

-- Hover over the table you wish to create a trigger on, then select More, then Triggered Actions.
+- Hover over the table you wish to create a trigger on, then click More > Triggered Actions.

-- Or select the table by clicking on the table name.
+- Select the table by clicking the table name.
 This will open the Datasheet tab for the table.
-Then select the tab labeled Triggered Actions.
+Then select the Triggered Actions tab.

 Creating a Trigger

 Complete the following steps to create a new Triggered Action:

-- From the Triggered Actions tab of the table you wish to base the trigger on, click New Triggered Action to begin.
+- From the Triggered Actions tab of the table you want to base the trigger on, click New Triggered Action to begin.

 - On the following screen, you can select events on a table that can fire a trigger.
 You can choose between Insert, Update, and/or Delete as options for the event for which the Triggered Action will be executed.

-- The next step will be to choose an action that should run when the Triggered Action executes.
+- Choose an action that should run when the Triggered Action executes.
 When creating or modifying triggers, the left panel contains visual blocks available to use to build your Triggered Action.
 Select the Actions from the left hand menu, and click or drag-and-drop the Action block that corresponds to the operation you would like to perform.
 Action blocks are constructed using a SQL-like logic builder, which support INSERT, UPDATE, DELETE constructions, table(s) joining, data grouping and aggregations, EMAIL and SMS notifications.

 - INSERT INTO

 - DELETE FROM

-By clicking on the gear icon in the Action block, you can access options to limit number of records affected with Top, combine fields from one or more tables with Join, and limit records with criteria with Where.
+By clicking the gear icon in the Action block, you can access options to limit number of records affected with Top, combine fields from one or more tables with Join, and limit records with criteria with Where.